apehex/tokun/articles/unicode.md

 | Target        | 0     | ...   | 0     | ...   | 1     | ...   | 0     | ...   | 0     | ...   | 0             | ...   | 0         |
 | Prediction    | 0     | ...   | 0.15  | ...   | 0.4   | ...   | 0.1   | ...   | 0.25  | ...   | 0.08          | ...   | 0         |

-This one-hot vector has a dimension of 200k and is usually obtained with softmax
+This one-hot vector has a dimension of 200k and is usually obtained with softmax.

+dot projection

-instead, every number below 200k can be represented with just 18 bits. switching the activation from softmax to a sigmoid:
+instead, every number below 200k can be represented with **just 18 bits**. the target index `667` for the next token "201" is `110110010100000000` in base 2.

+each bit can be predicted by an **independent probability** by switching the activation from softmax to a **sigmoid**:

 | Index         | 0     | 1     | 2     | 3     | 4     | 5     | 6     | 7     | 8     | 9     | 10    | 11    | 12    | 13    | 14    | 15    | 16    | 17    |
 | ------------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |